 This convenience plays a significant role in the processing and formulation of pet foods.
 The pharmaceutical industry has partnered with the pet food industry to create convenient and time-effective “complete and balanced” pet foods based on the guidelines set by governing bodies as FEDIAF.
 They have adopted the NRC’s Nutrient Requirements of Dogs and Cats 2006.
 These are perfect for owners who are on the go and don’t have time to ensure their pets have all their nutritional needs catered to.

 A diet inclusive of whole foods rich in bioavailable nutrients will always be superior at a cellular level.
 That is why Rocketo is proud to release a complementary plant-based topper designed to promote whole health by only using the finest organic or wild ingredients and then gently air drying them from raw to a temperature of 40°C in order to maintain their compounds bioactive.

 You can feed this in a couple of ways:

-- You can use this as a base and add your preferred animal proteins alongside the pre-made 80/10/10 products, which will help reduce the risk of nutritional deficiencies long terms, such as Iodine, Magnesium, Manganese, Omega 3 (EPA/DHA), vitamin D, and Zinc.
+- You can use this as a base and add your preferred animal proteins alongside the pre-made 80/10/10 products, which will help reduce the risk of nutritional deficiencies long term, such as Iodine, Magnesium, Manganese, Omega 3 (EPA/DHA), vitamin D, and Zinc.

 - If you are used to feeding kibble and/or tinned food, the best way to use it is to add it daily to their diet as an incredibly pure nutritional topper.

-Below is an image is taken from our website that shows our organic/wild ingredients and nutritional lab results.
+Below is an image taken from our website that shows our organic/wild ingredients and nutritional lab results.

 Below, we are going to cherry-pick three ingredients from the image above and give you some insight into why we selected them for this complementary plant-based topper.